 Once the cataract is removed, an IOL is placed where the natural lens once was.
 Visual Health offers several IOL options, each with unique features to accommodate our diverse patients.
 Prior to surgery, our team will meet with you to discuss your visual needs, lifestyle as well as evaluate your eyes to determine which IOL can provide the best visual outcome.
 Recovery from laser-assisted cataract surgery is short as most patients return to work the next day and notice visual improvements within 24 hours.

 Utilizing a laser for cataract removal has several benefits.
 Our surgeons have found laser-assisted cataract surgery to be easier and more predictable than traditional surgery with handheld instruments.
 The accuracy of the laser allows for a more precise incision, minimizing healing time.
 Using the laser to fragment the cataract as opposed to the ultrasound energy used in traditional surgery also minimizes complications.
 Finally, the use of the laser also allows for better centering and positioning of the IOL, which leads to better visual outcomes.
 Studies have also found that laser cataract surgery patients are more likely to see clearly sooner and without visual aids after recovering from their procedure.

 Learn More about Laser-assisted Cataract Surgery

-To learn more about laser-assister cataract surgery, schedule an appointment with Visual Health.
-Please call our Palm Springs or Jupiter office today at 1-800-771-3937.
+To learn more about laser-assisted cataract surgery, schedule an appointment with Visual Health.
+Please call our office today at 1-800-771-3937.